Back to top

 Screening for people at high risk of bowel cancer

-If you’re at high risk of bowel cancer, your doctor may recommend regular screening tests to check for any cancerous changes in your bowel.
-This might be if you have a strong family history of bowel cancer or a particular health condition, like ulcerative colitis, that puts you at greater risk.
-If any polyps (growths of tissue) or areas of concern are spotted during your screening test, you may be able to have surgery to remove them and prevent cancer developing.
+If you’re at high risk of bowel cancer, you may need regular screening tests to check for any cancerous changes in your bowel.
+You’re at greater risk if, for example, you have a strong family history of bowel cancer or a particular health condition such as ulcerative colitis.
+If any polyps (growths of tissue) or areas of concern are spotted during your screening test, they may be removed to prevent cancer developing.
+Colon polyps can be removed with a procedure called a colonoscopy.
+Larger polyps may need to be removed by surgery.

-If you think you may have an increased risk of getting bowel cancer, ask your GP about screening.
+If you think you may have an increased risk of getting bowel cancer, ask a GP about screening.

-If you have Crohn's disease that affects your large bowel or ulcerative colitis, you should be offered regular bowel cancer screening, from around 10 years after you first developed symptoms.
-How often you’re tested will depend on your risk and may vary between once a year and once every five years.
-Ask your doctor about your risk of bowel cancer and if you should be screened.
+Yes, bowel cancer is more likely if you have an inflammatory bowel disease such as Crohn’s disease or ulcerative colitis.
+You’ll be offered regular bowel cancer screening, from around 10 years after you first developed symptoms.
+How often you’re tested will depend on your risk – it may vary between once a year and once every five years.

 Bowel surgery